 10. Know when to shop for food.

 When and where you shop for food has a huge impact on your weight and your budget.
 First, always remember to eat before you go grocery shopping.
 Next, consider the store that has the lowest prices and the best options.
 Third, shop early in the morning or late at night.
-Stores mark things down in the morning and night.
+Stores may mark things down in the morning and night.
 During these times, there won’t be as many people in the store so you won’t feel as rushed.
-You’ll have time to shop around and compare prices.
+You’ll have time to shop around and compare nutrition labels and prices.